 The classes that I have enjoyed studying the most are:

 By offering their classes online, I am able to take their classes anywhere and at any time which is extremely convenient!
 The classes come with videos so you can see how to work with herbs along with tips and techniques.
 You can even order books along with the courses that allow you to study at your own pace.

-Also, this is being updated on September 4th, 2020 Introductory & Intermediate Herbalism Course are 35% off!
+Also, this is being updated on September 4th, 2020 Introductory & Intermediate Herbalism Courses are 35% off!
 This will only last for one more week!
 So if you have been wanting to empower yourself & your family while learning herbalism.
 I highly recommend taking advantage of this offering!
 Even if you are reading this course after the stated date & time.
 The next course I am looking to study at the Herbal Academy is The Mushroom Course!
 Where you learn how to forage, identify & cultivate your own mushrooms!

 Gather + Root Online Foraging Course

 If you are interested in foraging your own herbs, I’d HIGHLY recommend this course!
 Oh, AND enrollment is open now (early spring), so go here and sign up right away!
 The Gather + Root course is taught by Colleen from Grow Forage Cook Ferment, who has years of knowledge and expertise in foraging, homesteading, and using herbs in everyday life.

 Learning about foraging is super exciting and really opens your mind to the beauty of nature around you at all times.
 Before long, you will be identifying edible and medicinal plants whenever you go hiking or out in nature.
-It’s highly recommended to take her class to not only learn, but to be safely educated about these herbs before you try it yourself.
+It’s highly recommended to take her class to not only learn but to be safely educated about these herbs before you try them yourself.
 With this course, you will learn all of the tips and tricks!
 She is even offering a Dead Purple Nettle Freebie sheet to those who want to get a feel for the course before signing up which you can download here.